-I didn’t realize this when creating this post earlier, but I just want to add the point here that the fact that they switched the death certificate from paper to electronic and this means that the old rules in the training document I found below can’t be followed apparently.
+I just want to add the point here that the fact that they switched the death certificate from paper to electronic and this means that the old rules in the training document below weren’t being followed.
 So I think this is a major change in itself.

 Next paragraph in the article:

 Third, COVID-19-attributed deaths are deemed ‘natural’ by new rules released by the chief coroner on April 9 (see ‘Condition Set Three,’ below).
 In all but an extremely small number of cases, natural deaths are exempt from any further investigations or post-mortems.
 (Over the last 30 years post-mortems have become rare, but to almost completely remove the possibility is another matter.)

 The MRDT is a dedicated resource individual (or team) in each long-term care (LTC) facility assigned to provide efficient, proactive, and respectful disposition of the deceased during the COVID-19 outbreak.

 They were re-arranging the process with the implied justification that there were expecting a lot of deaths.

 What is the role of the Office of the Chief Coroner (OCC) in the process?

 During the COVID-19 outbreak, a special team will be available at Office of the Chief Coroner (OCC Team) to assist with efficient, proactive and respectful disposition of deceased persons.
 The OCC Team will assist with the completion and delivery of the Medical Certificates of Death for natural hospital deaths and deaths in long-term care (LTC) homes.

 This team “assists” with the completion of the Certificates of Deaths.
 The deaths are referred to as “natural.”

 This Ontario government page has Common Questions About Death Investigations: